tavis-software/Tavis.Link/readme.md

     var response = httpClient.Send(link.CreateRequest()).Result;

-Use standard IANA link, a responsehandler the the FollowLinkAsync extension method
+Use standard IANA link, a responsehandler the FollowLinkAsync extension method

     var httpClient = new HttpClient();
     var linkFactory = new LinkFactory();